MicrosoftDocs/VBA-Docs/api/Publisher.WebCommandButton.DataRetrievalMethod.md

 ## Remarks

-The  **DataRetrievalMethod** property value can be one of the **[PbSubmitDataRetrievalMethodType](Publisher.PbSubmitDataRetrievalMethodType.md)** constants declared in the Microsoft Publisher type library.
+The **DataRetrievalMethod** property value can be one of the **PbSubmitDataRetrievalMethodType** constants declared in the Microsoft Publisher type library.

 ## Example

-This example sets Microsoft Publisher to process data on the Web form in the current publication by sending an email message to a specified email address.
+This example sets Microsoft Publisher to process data on the web form in the current publication by sending an email message to a specified email address.

 ```vb
 Sub WebFormData()